 For example to perform scan using as criteria the message headers, you can make use of the ModelAwareColumnMatchingFilter as shown below.

 The route above assumes that a pojo is with properties firstName and lastName is passed as the message body, it takes those properties and adds them as part of the message headers.
 The default mapping strategy will create a model object that will map the headers to HBase columns and will pass that model the the ModelAwareColumnMatchingFilter.
 The filter will filter out any rows, that do not contain columns that match the model.
 It is like query by example.

 The Camel HBase Consumer, will perform repeated scan on the specified HBase table and will return the scan results as part of the message.
 You can either specify header mapping (default) or body mapping.
-The later will just add the org.apache.camel.component.hbase.model.HBaseData as part of the message body.
+The latter will just add the org.apache.camel.component.hbase.model.HBaseData as part of the message body.